open-source-modelling/insurance_skills/validate-ul-fund-data/README.md

 ## Install the skill

-Use the packaged file, not the source folder:
+Use the packaged file, or give your AI assistant the root folder.

+Packaged file:
 ```text
 validate-ul-fund-data.skill
 ```